 The original idea was to create a VR tennis game, but it ended up becoming a game where you swing a giant paddle to destroy a variety of objects coming at you.
 Created in a team for my college senior project.

-Proof of concept for a Zelda-inspired dungeon crawler with the light from your fairy protector playing a major role in the gameplay.
+A Zelda-inspired dungeon crawler with the light from your fairy protector playing a major role in the gameplay.
 Created in a team for a college game dev course.

 Was meant to be the basis for an overly ambitious 2D RPG.
 Definitely bit off more than I could chew at the time, especially since I was still attending college.